Q2 2020 Equity Manager Report: Tech in the driver's seat

-While there are some signs of a broadening in the recovery that began at the end of March, the market rebound continues to be primarily driven by stocks benefiting the most from trends toward digitization and e-commerce—shifts that have been accelerated by the coronavirus pandemic.
+While there are some signs of a broadening in the recovery that began at the end of March, the market rebound continues to be primarily driven by stocks benefiting the most from trends toward digitisation and e-commerce - shifts that have been accelerated by the coronavirus pandemic.
 The information technology and consumer discretionary sectors performed strongly across most regions during the second quarter of 2020, with materials also charting a strong recovery.
 Meanwhile, defensive sectors such as consumer staples and utilities struggled during the quarter, as well as financials.

-On balance, the quarter presented a challenging environment for Canada, U.S. large cap and global equity managers, while proving more favorable for emerging markets, Europe, UK, Japan, U.S. small cap and Australia equity managers.
-The continuing narrowness of market leadership in the U.S.—where a small group of tech-heavy stocks dominated market returns—made it more difficult for managers to participate.
+On balance, the quarter presented a challenging environment for Canada, U.S. large cap and global equity managers, while proving more favourable for emerging markets, Europe, UK, Japan, U.S. small cap and Australia equity managers.
+The continuing narrowness of market leadership in the U.S. - where a small group of tech-heavy stocks dominated market returns - made it more difficult for managers to participate.